Baby and Toddler Nap Schedules

 Here are some tips for creating an ideal sleep environment for naptime:

-Keep the room quiet or use white noise.
-Your baby may sleep better in a completely quiet bedroom, or he may sleep better with some white noise, especially if your household has a lot of background noise during the day with older children running around.
+2. Keep the room quiet or use white noise.
+Your baby may sleep better in a completely quiet bedroom, or they may sleep better with some white noise, especially if your household has a lot of background noise during the day with older children running around.
 Use a fan pointed toward the wall or a sound machine to create some ambient sounds.

-Ensure your baby is comfortable.
+3. Ensure your baby is comfortable.
 Check the room temperature and make sure your baby isn’t overdressed or underdressed.

 The Bottom Line